How to Shave Your Head in 2025: Step-by-Step

 Step 1: Trim Your Hair

-Step 2: Wash With Warm Water
+Step 3: Wash With Warm Water

-Step 3: Apply Pre-Shave Oil and Shaving Cream or Gel
+Step 4: Apply Pre-Shave Oil and Shaving Cream or Gel

 Freebird has a shaving gel designed for bald heads that you can try out, or better yet; you can try their shave care kit instead.

-Freebird's shave care kit includes everything you need for your shave like pre-shave oil, shave gel and post shave lotion.
+Freebird's shave care kit includes everything you need for your shave, like pre-shave oil, shave gel, and post-shave lotion.

-Step 4: Start Shaving
+Step 5: Start Shaving

 After every pass, rinse your blades with warm water to remove hair clippings, excess shaving cream, or built-up shaving gel.
+No one wants to deal with clogged razors.

 Run your hand along your smooth dome and check for missed spots.
-You won't get all hair on the first pass.
+You won't get all the hair on the first pass.
 Make a second pass on missed areas until you get an even shave.
 Reapply shave gel if the one you applied has dried out.

-Step 5: Rinse and Pat Dry
+Step 7: Rinse and Pat Dry

 Shower or clean the shaved area with cool or cold water to close your pores and remove excess hair, shaving gel, or cream.
 Towel dry once you're done.

-Step 6: Apply Aftershave Balm or Moisturizer
+Step 8: Apply Aftershave Balm or Moisturizer

 Head shaving is harsh on our scalps, so we must apply moisturizer or aftershave lotion to soothe and hydrate our newly smooth domes.
 Wearing sunscreen should be part of your post-shave routine if you spend most of your time outdoors.